apryakhin/legion.stanford.edu/tutorial04.md

 allocation in the same field space by different tasks, but undefined behavior will result if the same `FieldID` is allocated in the same field space by two different tasks.

+Currently Legion assumes that the data stored by fields is trivially copyable.
+If this is not the case, users can also register custom serialize/deserialize or _serdez_ functors with the runtime to aid in copying data in certain fields.
+The `allocate_field` method allows users to specify the ID for one of these functors if the data stored in the field is not trivally copyable.

 #### Logical Regions ####